Search Tips

 Elected: 2010 - Present

-Judge Rustad was elected as District Court Judge in 2010 for the Northwest Judicial District #1 located in Williston, ND.
-He was re-elected in 2016.
+Judge Rustad was elected District Court Judge for the Northwest Judicial District, No. 1, located in Williston, North Dakota, in 2010, and was re-elected in 2016.

-Born in 1972; Judge Rustad is a native of Williston.
-He graduated from Williston High School in 1991.
-Judge Rustad received his Juris Doctor from the University of North Dakota School of Law in 1999, and was admitted to the N.D.
-Bar on September 24, 1999.
-He worked in private legal practice in Williston from 1999-2006.
-He was the supervising attorney with the North Dakota Commission on Legal Counsel for Indigents, Williston office from 2006 until his judgeship in 2010.
+Born in 1972, Judge Rustad is a lifelong resident of Williston.
+He graduated from Williston High School in 1991 and earned his Juris Doctor from the University of North Dakota School of Law in 1999.
+He was admitted to the North Dakota Bar on September 24, 1999.

 ...